Dynamit/referee/README.md

 ## Installation

 `RObjc` is distributed through [RubyGems](https://rubygems.org/).
-To install it, execute the following commands:
+To install it, execute the following command:

     $ gem install robjc